kristinriebe/provenance-rave/readme-implementation-notes.md

 * implement bundles for grouping provenance records (and also for prov. of prov.) -- could use a new bundle class (model), temporarily create a bundle-thing with list of activities, entities, agents etc. and then create a bundle serializer.
 * add prov-namespace in the renderer after all?
 I.e. serializer just deals with renaming and restructuring, renderer adds namespaces and omits null-fields; it may be better to expose the real underlying data via the REST API, i.e. using the non-namespaced and not renamed fields.
-* implement multiple ids in provdalform

-### Question:
+### To be discussed
 * Follow provenance of hadMember and hadStep relations for children?
 Or just for the parents?
     - Problem was, that provenance of rave:act_irafReduction returned complete prov. records because children of activityFlow rave_pipeline were followed.
     - Could be avoided by ignoring hadMember/hadStep , children side.
 * Need additional ActivityCollection for grouping all the individual observations to one?
+(In addittion to activityFlow)

 ### Soon
 * write a general prov-app, with abstract classes; make a new app for each project, derive project-specific classes from abstract classes